NCAR/ReshaperBenchmark/README.md

 for your machine.
 Very little in this script may need to change for your machine, but the critical things done in this script are:

-1. The script appends the benchmark root `bin/` and `lib/` diretories to the environment `PATH` and `LD_LIBRARY_PATH` variables.
+1. The script appends the benchmark root `bin/` and `lib/` directories to the environment `PATH` and `LD_LIBRARY_PATH` variables, reespectively.
 This is needed due to the fact that this package installs everything in the package root directory.

 2. The script also sets the command that is used to launch an MPI job.
-For many machines this is just `mpirun`, but the actual command string should also contain any additional options needed to run with the setting you need, such as setting the job size, etc.  By default, this environment variable (called `MPIRUN`) is set to `mpirun.lsf` which is the command available on NCAR's Yellowstone supercomputer.
-However, for generic MPI installations, you may want to set this to something like `mpirun -n 16`.
+For many machines this is just `mpirun -n N`, where `N` is the number of MPI tasks needed for the job.
+By default, this environment variable (called `MPIRUN`) is set to `mpirun.lsf` which is the command available on NCAR's Yellowstone supercomputer.
+However, for generic MPI installations, you may want to set this to something like `mpirun -n N`, where `N` is the number of MPI tasks needed for the job.
+Other alternatives might be `mpiexec -n N` or `mpirun_mpt` or `aprun -n N`, all depending on the MPI environment on the machine you are running.

 We recommand that you edit the `init.sh` file according to your needs, and then initialize your environment with: